Parallel-NetCDF/E3SM-IO/README.md

 study were captured by the [PIO](https://github.com/NCAR/ParallelIO) library.
 A data decomposition file records the data access patterns at the array element level for each of the MPI processes.
 The patterns are stored in a text file, referred by PIO as the `decomposition file`.
+Note E3SM uses three unique data decomposition patterns shared by its 381 variables.

 * Prepare the I/O decomposition file
   * PIO generates I/O decomposition data files in a text format.
 It needs to be